Dubrzr/NG-Notifier/README.md

 # NG-Notifier
 A News Reader as a webapp', bundled with celery for frequent checks of news, and a notifier system using mails &amp; pushbullet.

-THe current version is running [here](https://42portal.com/ng-notifier/).
+The current version is running [here](https://42portal.com/ng-notifier/).

 ## How to?